im-coder-lg/Rasb-pi/Readme.md

 > On newer version of raspbian, vnc should already be pre-installed.
 Don't forget to enable ssh connection using `sudo raspi-config` > `5) Interfacing Options` > `VNC`

+Use [VNC viewer](https://www.realvnc.com/fr/connect/download/viewer/) to connect to your raspberry pi (vnc server) using its IP and username, password.

 ## Wifi and Internet